-Most of my patients ask this question with a specific kind of skepticism built in.
-They've tried things before.
-A supplement from a pharmacy, something a friend recommended, maybe an older prescription drug.
-It didn't work, or it barely worked, or it worked until they stopped taking it and everything came back.
-So when they sit across from me and ask "do weight loss pills actually work," what they're really asking is: is this time going to be different?
+Most of my patients ask this with a very specific kind of skepticism baked in.
+They've already tried things, a supplement their cousin swore by, something from the pharmacy that promised a lot, maybe an older prescription from years back.
+None of it really worked.
+Or it worked a little, for a while, and then it stopped.
+Or worse: it worked, and then they stopped taking it, and everything came back plus some.
+So when they finally sit across from me and ask whether weight loss pills actually work, they're not really asking about pharmacology.
+They're asking: is this time going to be any different?

-The short answer is yes, but with an important distinction.
-The pills that work now are not the same category of medication as what most people tried before.
-Understanding that difference is the whole point.
+The short answer is yes, but with a distinction that matters.
+The medications that produce real results now aren't the same category as what most people tried a decade ago.
+That difference is actually the whole story, and it's worth spending some time on it before we get into numbers.

 The Old Generation vs. the New One

-Then GLP-1 receptor agonists arrived, and the numbers changed dramatically.
+Then GLP-1 receptor agonists arrived, and the numbers shifted dramatically enough that it changed how I practice.
 These aren't stimulants.
-They work by mimicking a hormone your body produces naturally after eating, one that signals your brain that you're full and slows digestion.
-It also improves how your body handles glucose.
-The result is that people on these medications genuinely feel less hungry.
-Not pushing through hunger on willpower.
-Genuinely less hungry.
+They work by mimicking a hormone your gut releases naturally after you eat, one that tells your brain you're full, slows digestion down, and helps your body handle glucose better.
+The result is that people on these medications feel genuinely less hungry.
+Not "pushing through it with willpower" less hungry.
+Actually, biologically less hungry.
+One of my patients called it the noise going quiet, and that stuck with me, the constant background hum of thinking about food just... reduced.
+That's not a motivational shift.
+That's a change in receptor signaling.

 What People Get Wrong About How They Work